John Clark (Ryanverse character): Professional life

 In Power and Empire, Clark investigates Chinese agent provocateur Vincent Chen's connection to a sex trafficking ring in Texas.
 He wages a one-man war on the ring in order to save a prostitute as well, who had been instrumental in revealing China's involvement in several false flag attacks designed to blame the current president, whose moderate stance on several issues compelled a secret cabal to act to have him removed from power.
 Clark was later arrested for murder, but was released from police custody soon after.

 Clark briefly appears in Line of Sight, where he assassinates a Romanian crime boss who had a vendetta against Jack Ryan Jr. in revenge for killing one of his associates in a previous novel.

 In Oath of Office, Clark leads a surveillance operation in Portugal on French arms dealer Hugo Gaspard, who has ties to ISIS.
 He witnesses Gaspard's murder by French assassin Lucile Fournier, who works under rival arms dealer Urbano da Rocha.
 Clark and his team then proceed to shadow Da Rocha and Fournier, who later strike a deal intended for Gaspard with a pair of Russian GRU officers.
 However, the Russians later double cross da Rocha, attempting to kill him in his villa.
 Clark rescues the arms dealer, who later reveals a plot to provide stolen nuclear weapons to dissident Reza Kazem on behalf of the GRU and the Iranian government.

 In Code of Honor, Clark leads the Campus's efforts to retrieve Calliope, a next-generation AI software, before the Chinese military uses it for sinister purposes.
 He later tracks down Kang, an assassin working for the People's Liberation Army who had tried to assassinate a former Navy admiral who now works for a communications company.

+In Shadow of the Dragon, Clark tracks down and rescues the daughter of an Uyghur freedom fighter who had worked with a missing Chinese scientist in Kashgar.
+They were later exfiltrated by the U.S. Special Forces at the Wakhjir Pass along the Afghanistan border.
+In Flash Point, Clark was kidnapped by Chinese mercenaries but was later rescued by Jack Junior.
+In Act of Defiance, he takes on an active role in uncovering a conspiracy among the Russian military in overthrowing the president of Russia.
+In Defense Protocol, Clark is assigned as the head of a multinational task force modeled on Rainbow to extract the defecting defense minister of China.

 Outside the novels, John Clark's career continues further in the Rainbow Six video game series.
 In Rainbow Six: Critical Hour, Clark retires and passes the leadership of Team Rainbow on to Chavez.
 Although Chavez appears in Rainbow Six: Vegas as Rainbow commander, no mention is made of Clark.